confluentinc/ksql/docs-md/tutorials/materialized.md

 The root password, as specified in the Docker Compose file, is `mysql-pw`.

 For simplicity, this tutorial grants all privileges to `example-user` connecting from any host.
-In the real world you'd want to manage your permissions much more tightly.
+In the real world, you'd want to manage your permissions much more tightly.

 Grant the privileges for replication by executing the following at the MySQL prompt: